-37. The Company's holding company has confirmed that it shall provide continuing financial support to the Company to pay off its debts, as and when they fall due.
-Accordingly, these financial statements have been prepared on a going concern basis.
+34. The management of parent company confirm to extend its continued financial support to enable the Company to meet its working capital and other financing requirements as and when required.
+Thus, these financial statements has been prepared on going concern basis.

-38. Details of dues to Micro, Small and Medium Enterprises as per MSMED Act, 2006.
+35. Details of dues to Micro, Small and Medium Enterprises as per MSMED Act, 2006.

-March31, 2017 March31, 2016 March31, 2015 the principal amount and the interest due thereon remaining unpaid to any supplier as at the end of each accounting year Nil Nil Nil the amount of interest paid by the buyer in terms of section 16 of the Micro Small and Medium Enterprise Development Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year Nil Nil Nil the amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under Micro Small and Medium Enterprise Development Act, 2006.
-Nil Nil Nil the amount of interest accrued and remaining unpaid at the end of each accounting year; and Nil Nil Nil the amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under section 23 of the Micro Small and Medium Enterprise Development Act, 2006 Nil Nil Nil
+March 31, 2018 March31, 2017 the principal amount and the interest due thereon remaining unpaid to any supplier as at the end of each accounting year Nil Nil the amount of interest paid by the buyer in terms of section 16 of the Micro Small and Medium Enterprise Development Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year Nil Nil the amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under Micro Small and Medium Enterprise Development Act, 2006.
+Nil Nil the amount of interest accrued and remaining unpaid at the end of each accounting year; and Nil Nil the amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprisefor the purpose of disallowance as a deductible expenditure under section 23 of the Micro Small and Medium Enterprise Development Act, 2006 Nil Nil